OSHA Warehouse Safety Standards You Need to Know

-Any machine that poses a risk to workers through its operation must be guarded.
-That’s according to OSHA regulation 1910.212(a)(3)(iii).
+Any machine that poses a risk to workers through its operation must be guarded,according to OSHA standard1910.212(a)(3)(iii).
 From heavy manufacturing like welding, cutting and grinding to automated stretch wrap machines in the loading dock, OSHA wants facilities to guard those operations.
 Automated barrier doors provide physical safety for workers by preventing secondary hazards from flying out of work cells and restricting access to dangerous robotic movements inside the cell.

-OSHA understands that some facility operations are going to produce potentially hazardous noise.
-However, regulation 1910.95 requires extensive hearing conservation plans for any facility that exposes employees to 85 decibels or louder.
-If it’s not feasible to reduce sound levels in the plant through quieter equipment, there are sound-absorbing options like the Zoneworks SZ Acoustic Curtain Wall that can reduce noise by up to 22-25 decibels at a much lower cost.
+OSHA understands that some industrial facility operations are going to produce potentially hazardous noise levels.
+However, guideline 1910.95 requires extensive hearing conservation plans for any plant or warehousethat exposes employees to 85 decibels or louder.
+If it’s not feasible to reduce sound levels in the facility through quieter equipment, there are sound-absorbing options like the Zoneworks SZ Acoustic Curtain Wall that can reduce noise by up to 22-25 decibels at a much lower cost.

 Always Looking Ahead

 At Rite-Hite, every month is safety month.
-If you’re looking to improve safety for your workers and the efficiency of your operation, consider upgrading your facility equipment by getting in touch with one of our Rite-Hite sales representatives today.
+If you’re looking to improve safety for your workers and the efficiency of your operation, consider an upgrade to your facility loading dock and in-plant equipment by getting in touch with one of our Rite-Hite sales representatives today.

 Improve Safety and Productiving in Your Industrial Facility by Contacting Us Today!